-The study plan for full and part time students in the MIM program are detailed in Tables 24A - 24G below.
+The study plan for full and part time students in the MIM program are detailed in Tables 23A - 23G below.
 This provides students with an indicative path-way on their academic journey throughout their studies.
 The individual study plans will be determined and reviewed at the start of each academic semester, in consultation with your academic advisor, depending upon factors such as; your academic and personal circumstances, your previous performance, academic probation and/or progression restrictions and the academic timetable for the relevant semester.

-11.2.12.1 Master of Innovation Management - Fall Semester 2020 - Full Time Program Study Plan - Semester 1 - (For Full Admission Students Only)
+11.2.12.1 Master of Innovation Management - Fall Semester 2021 or Spring Semester 2022- Full Time Program Study Plan - Semester 1 - (For Full Admission Students Only)